 - Last Updated: 2023-03-15

-When you travel to Tibet, you can see the great number of Buddhists Prayer Flags hung at the summits of mountains, passes of mountains, banks of rivers, sides of roads, roofs of monasteries, etc. But do you even know that these are not just some fancy accessory?
-Everything from the color to word holds a meaning.
-Originated from Bon culture, the prayer flags, namely Longda in the Tibetan language, which essentially carry our prayers via the wind to get them answered.
+When you travel to Tibet, you can see the great number of Buddhists Prayer Flags hung at the summits of mountains, passes of mountains, banks of rivers, sides of roads, roofs of monasteries, etc. But do you even know that these are not just some fancy accessories?
+Everything from the color to the word holds a meaning.
+Originated from Bon culture, the prayer flags, namely Longda in the Tibetan language, primarily carry our prayers via the wind to get them answered.

 Well, you may be curious about the meaning of the Buddhist/Tibetan prayer flags.
 Here are 10 things you should know:

 1. The Origin of the Tibetan Prayer Flags

 The reason why those streamers are known as prayer flags is that there are numerous Buddhism sutras printed on them.
 In Buddhist believers’ eyes, the prayer flag waves for one time in the wind means reciting the sutra once, which is a way to show pilgrims’ wishes and seek blessings from Gods.
 Therefore, the prayer flag has become a link between Gods and men.
 According to Tibetan Buddhism, where there is the prayer flag, there are God and wishes.